codecopycoffee/bash-scripts/README.md

 -- A collection of bash scripts --

-To use, save the files (in your /etc folder if you want to make them available to all users of your compuer), then run in your terminal using 'bash filename.sh' without the quotes.
+To use, save the files, then run in your terminal using 'bash filename.sh' without the quotes.